all-of-us/workbench/api/docs/tools.md

 - Sometimes, it's easier to not inject anything at all and just manually create the service that you need.
 This code example demonstrates how to create an API client which is a common use case for the tools.
+- In this case, you can forgo the `CommandLineToolConfig` and construct the runner using `SpringApplicationBuilder`
+- You're not restricted to using only dependency injection or only manually creating instances.
+Sometimes the easiest path forward is to use a combination; import some of the simpler dependencies to instantiate a more complex service.